3rd Hussars: P-T

 Taylor, A | 3718 | Private | South Africa 1899-1902.
 Awarded Queen’s South Africa medal.
 Clasps: South Africa 1901, South Africa 1902, Orange Free State, Transvaal. |

 Taylor, AR | 3529 | Corporal | South Africa 1899-1902.
 Awarded Queen’s South Africa medal.
 Clasps: South Africa 1902, Orange Free State, Transvaal.
-To Army Reserve., 7th August 1902. |
+He was transferred to the Army Reserve on the 7th of August 1902. |

 Taylor, DP | Second Lieutenant | Biography The Great War 1914-18.
 Awarded the 1914 Star, British War medal and Victory medal.
 He was reported as missing and his death was accepted on the 14th of March 1916.
 He was attached to The Royal Flying Corps. | |